Ornate Goby (Istigobius ornatus): A Breeding First with DIY Instructions

-Admittedly, the appearance of the Ornate Goby doesn’t exactly lend itself to its namesake.
-Cryptically dressed in white-to-beige with black spots, only some specimens appear to show blue dots on their flanks, and few individuals show yellow in the first dorsal fin.
+Admittedly, the appearance of the Ornate Goby doesn’t always live up to its common name moniker.
+Often cryptically dressed in white-to-beige with black spots, only some specimens appear to show blue dots on their flanks, and few individuals show yellow in the first dorsal fin.
 Given what’s known of the sexual dimorphism in the Istigobius genus, these more colorful individuals are probably mature males; the researchers noted that their broodstock males had “a more colourful trunk, larger size, and pointed genital papilla,” and Fishbase records suggest that males have darker ventral and anal fins as well.

 The Ornate Goby is considered common in the shallows (0-5 m [0-16 ft]) of the Indo-Pacific, and is tolerant of brackish water environments.
 Mainly owing to its appearance, it’s not common in the marine aquarium trade; according to AquariumTradeData.org, for the years with data available, reported imports ranged from 51 to 222 annually.
 Most Ornate Gobies arriving in the U.S. over those years were exported from Sri Lanka, and to a lesser extent, occasional specimens entered the trade from Indonesia, the Philippines, and Kenya.

 Still, this goby has potential.
-The authors note, “In addition to being marine ornamental fish, I. ornatus have great potential to fulfill the roles of sand‐cleaners and benthivorous fish in home aquaria, which can keep the sand spotless and white and clear off the residual from fish diets.”
+The authors note, “In addition to being marine ornamental fish, I. ornatus have great potential to fulfill the roles of sand‐cleaners and benthivorous fish in home aquaria—a species that can keep the sand spotless and white and clear off the residues from fish diets.”

 Aquaculture of Istigobius ornatus